randyrossi/bmc64/README.md

 In Joyports the menu, select either GPIO1 or GPIO2 and assign it to one of the emulated ports.
 NOTE: There are no analog inputs so paddles won't function.

-## GPIO Config 2 : Pure GPIO Keyboard and Joysticks
+## GPIO Config 2 : GPIO Keyboard and Joysticks

 This GPIO config option enables real keyboard and joystick scanning code purely from GPIO connections.
 It can be used with a PCB specifically designed for BMC64.
 The PCB design is available at https://upverter.com/design/rrossi/bmc64  It is possible to breadboard these connections using jumpers but that would mean a mess of wires inside your C64 shell.
 The PCB is meant to mount your DB9 joystick ports, a power switch and power connector in the right spots as well as provide power for the shell's LED.